tenox7/wrp/README.md

 * You can re-capture page screenshot without reloading by using **St** (Stop).
 This is useful if page didn't render fully before screenshot is taken.
 * You can also reload and re-capture current page with **Re** (Reload).
 * To send keystrokes, fill **K** input box and press **Go**.
 There also are buttons for backspace, enter and arrow keys.
 * Prefer PNG over GIF if your browser supports it.
 PNG is much faster, whereas GIF requires a lot of additional processing on both client and server to encode/decode.
+Jpeg encoding is also quite fast.
 * GIF images are by default encoded with 216 colors, "web safe" palette.
 This uses an ultra fast but not very accurate color mapping algorithm.
 If you want better color representation switch to 256 color mode.

 ## Customization